06000208/melted-cheese/SECURITY.md

 # Security Policy

-If there are vulnerabilities in any sandplate related code, regardless of how small, where, or version, we want to hear about it.
+If there any vulnerabilities, regardless of how small, where, or version, we want to hear about it.

 To report security issues, email [`a06000208@protonmail.com`](mailto:a06000208@protonmail.com)